 Let’s say one of your leads views 75% of a product demo video on your website, you could then set-up a workflow to email that person or alert a sales rep to call that individual.

-A lot of the tips so far have been wallet-friendly, but now it’s time to scrape out the quarters from the bottom of your backpack and put some cash behind your video marketing strategy.
+A lot of the tips so far have been wallet-friendly (for more wallet-friendly video help, check out this post on how to create at-home DIY marketing videos), but now it’s time to scrape out the quarters from the bottom of your backpack and put some cash behind your video marketing strategy.

 It actually won’t cost you an arm and a leg to promote your video on platforms like Facebook and Twitter, and if you pay attention to the audience and campaign settings you could run a very successful promotional campaign and drive the right people to your content, yielding a delightful ROI.
 Check out this guide to launch your first Facebook video ad campaign.